dylanpieper/batchLLM/readme.md

 Batch process Large Language Model (LLM) text generation models on data frames with local storage and metadata.
 Effortlessly loop across rows of a column and generate text completions with minimal supervision.

 The package currently supports **OpenAI's GPT**, **Anthropic's Claude**, and **Google's Gemini** models, with built-in delays for API etiquette.
-The package addresses challenges in text processing by offering features such as saving batches and metadata in a locally stored log file after each batch, comparing the output of different LLMs, and implementing a Shiny App Addin.
+The package streamlines text processing by providing advanced features, including automatic logging of batches and metadata to local files, side-by-side comparison of outputs from different large language models, and integration of a user-friendly Shiny App Addin.

-Use cases include natural language processing taks such as sentiment analysis, thematic analysis, classification, labeling or tagging, and language translation.
+Use cases include natural language processing tasks such as sentiment analysis, thematic analysis, classification, labeling or tagging, and language translation.

 ## Supported LLMs